-Delegation to committees, etc. Act No. 11, 1949, s.
+Delegation to committees, etc.

+Act No. 11, 1949, s.
 27.

-- 16. (1) The Council may constitute and appoint such committees as it thinks fit and may delegate all or any of its powers, authorities, duties and functions (except this power of delegation and the power to make by-laws) to any such committee or to any member of the Council, or to any officer or officers of the University. - (2) Every delegation under this section shall be revocable by resolution of the Council and no delegation shall prevent the excercise or discharge by the Council of any of its powers, authorities, duties or functions.
+(2) Every delegation under this section shall be revocable by resolution of the Council and no delegation shall prevent the excercise or discharge by the Council of any of its powers, authorities, duties or functions.